St Helen's Eco Church

 This is a group that is looking forward, challenging the status quo and developing a new language for our faith through and with our care for this evolving planet.... and of course enjoying fellowship too.

-On Sunday 28th July we will be gathering at the church at 3.30pm to walk to the old church on the Duver (or you can drive down and meet us there) for a 4.00pm Sea Service on the beach.
-There will be storytelling, fried fish and bread, and sea baptisms.
-Our new archdeacon, the Revd Peter Leonard,will be presiding.
+On Sunday 28th July we walked to the old church on the Duver for a Sea Service on the beach.
+There was storytelling, fried fish and bread, and a sea baptism with our new archdeacon, the Revd Peter Leonard, presiding.

 We are now on our way to achieving our Gold Award.
 Together we have done so much...